 Jamie is right to feel he’s the top player on A.F.C.
 Richmond.
 He’s loaned from a higher-performing team.
 Jamie is the only one scoring goals.
 Both Jamie and the community feels he’s carrying the team.
 Without him, the team will lose.

 Football is a team sport.
 Ted knows this and understands that A.F.C.
 Richmond won’t win if he only focuses on Jamie.
-Ted works on the personal development in two ways:
+Ted works on the team’s development in two ways:

 - Working with individual players to elevate their specific skills.

-- Creating an environment where the team trusts and supports one another.
+- Creating an environment where the team supports one another.

 Some ways Ted develops the skills of individuals are: